 HAC may deposit assets with lenders in accordance with industry practice in relation to its obligations arising under short sale transactions.
 Where a short sale is effected in Canada, every dealer that holds assets of HAC as security in connection with the short sale must be a registered dealer and a member of a self-regulatory organization that is a participating member of the Canadian Investor Protection Fund.
-Where a short sale is effected outside Canada, every dealer that holds assets of HAC as security in connection with the short sale must be a registered function with the short sale is effected outside Canada, every dealer that holds assets of HAC as security in connection with the short sale must be a member of a stock exchange and have a net worth in excess of the equivalent of \$50 million determined from its most recent audited financial statements.
+Where a short sale is effected outside Canada, every dealer that holds assets of HAC as security in connection with the short sale must be a member of a stock exchange and have a net worth in excess of the equivalent of \$50 million determined from its most recent audited financial statements.
 The aggregate assets deposited by HAC with any single dealer as security in connection with short sales will not exceed 10% of HAC's total net assets at the time of deposit.